cljfx/cljfx/README.md

 Clicking `close` button will hide this window.

-App batches descriptions and re-renders views on fx thread only with last received description, so it is safe to call many times at once.
-Calls to app function return derefable that will contain component value with most recent description.
+Renderer batches descriptions and re-renders views on fx thread only with last received description, so it is safe to call many times at once.
+Calls to renderer function return derefable that will contain component value with most recent description.

 ### Atoms